dwmorrison33/peerfit-project/README.md

 4. Your virtual environment should now be activated
 5. From project directory, run: pip install -r requirements.txt

-Now you should have the necessary python packages to run the project solution script
+Now that you have the necessary python packages, clone the repo git@gitlab.com:dwmorrison33/peerfit-project.git and setup MySQL on your local machine.

-Also, you will need to install MySQL on your local machine.
+To install MySQL on your local machine, execute the following commands:
-1. sudo apt-get update
+1. **sudo apt-get update
 2. sudo apt-get install mysql-server
 3. You need to start server like: sudo service mysql restart and then check status like: sudo service mysql status
 4. Sign in with the root user like: